RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Default sort order**

 The order in which to sort your gamelists.
 This can be overriden per game system using the gamelist options menu, but that override will only be persistent during the application session.
 The _System_ sorting can not be selected here as it's only applicable to collection systems.

+**Menu color scheme**

+Provides a selection between a _Light_ and a _Dark_ color scheme.
+This will affect the entire menu system as well as the launch screen.

 **Menu opening effect**